joypauls/joypauls.dev-astro/src/content/blog/energy-use-in-us.md

 ![something](@assets/blog/energy-use-in-us/ff_vs_renewables.png)

 In fact, fossil fuel usage per person has been decreasing since the 70's!
-Nuclear filled the gap for a while until, starting in 2000, renewables took off.
+Nuclear filled the gap for a while until, starting around 2000, renewables began to take off.
 Notice the different scales on the left and right axes: despite the growth, an order of magnitude seperates us from living in a renewables-dominant world.